Guides

 Fill this out before you accept:

-| Input | What to record | Why it changes the result |
+| Input | What to check | Why it changes the result |

 |---|---|---|

-| Their item | Exact name and visible traits | Similar names can hide very different demand |
+| Exact item name | Use the search suggestions for crops, pets, mutations, eggs, and gear | Similar names can hide very different value |

 Example Trade Read